dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 Measured Cycles:                67386
 ```

-This second command launches the Input Gradient Step of the Fully-Connected with the naive SIMD Matrix Multiplication algorithm (like `mm_SIMD_naive`).
+This second command launches the Input Gradient Step of the Fully-Connected with the naive SIMD Matrix Multiplication algorithm (like `vm_SIMD_naive`).
 ```
 make clean get_golden all run MATMUL_TYPE=1 TRANSPOSE_WEIGHTS=0
 ```